effes3/alzheimerRAG/README.md

 2.  **Docling Effect:** Faithfulness scores above **0.93** indicate that the LLM has almost stopped hallucinating and saying 'Sorry, I can't answer this question', as it now receives perfectly structured table data
 3.  **The Specificity Win:** Metadata-based Entity Boosting ensures that *APOE4* related queries prioritize chunks explicitly tagged with that isoform

+> To reproduce the exact same results, or slightly different results (because of OpenRouter) from Table 2, run `evaluate.py` and adjust your code settings in lines 48-56
+>
 ---

 ## 🔮 Future Roadmap